What Killed Anthony Bourdain?

 Bourdain himself admitted he was lighter around Argento.
 "Oh, yeah.
 I’m happier for sure," he said.

 However, their relationship also caused some concern among Bourdain’s friends.

-‘Like a teenage boy, [he was] just absolutely lovestruck.
-He would have done anything for her, and that was a little red flag for some of his friends.’”
+"Like a teenage boy, [he was] just absolutely lovestruck.
+He would have done anything for her."
+That was a little red flag for some of his friends.*

 The URL for that piece in the usually reliable TMZ was “Anthony Bourdain-Asia Argento relationship split close.”

-Of course, some people argue that Bourdain was simply depressed, and should have sought medical treatment (as though he never had).
-Was it just a coincidence that, age 61, he was “in love” when he killed himself?
+Of course, some people argue that Bourdain was simply depressed and should have sought medical treatment (as though he never had).
+Was it just a coincidence that, at age 61, he was “in love” when he killed himself?

 I thought of all of this when I had lunch with a highly successful man my age.
 He was dating a woman with whom, he repeatedly said, “I want to spend the rest of my life.”
 Only they had broken up the day before our lunch.
 He kept texting her throughout our meal, preoccupied and depressed.

-His story reminded me of Bourdain, who had dinner with a longtime friend and fellow chef the night before his suicide, but was preoccupied throughout the meal, then didn’t show up for breakfast the next morning.
+His story reminded me of Bourdain, who had dinner with a longtime friend and fellow chef the night before his suicide but was preoccupied throughout the meal, then he didn’t show up for breakfast the next morning.

-Like my friend, for Bourdain, all of his other relationships meant nothing next to his love lifeline.
+Like my friend, for Bourdain, all of his other relationships meant nothing next to his love life.
 For Bourdain, this included, tragically, his 11-year-old daughter.

 At the same time that the concept of addiction to processes has now become inscribed in the addiction lexicon, many people continue to find the idea laughable.
 Or, worse, they insist that only seeing a brain scan can convince them otherwise.